hilarymt/projects/README.md

 # projects
-A place to display my projects
+A place to present my work.
+Currently WIP.